CalebVoskuil/MyRecipeApp/README.md

 My application was built using the .NET 4.8 Framework for C# in MicroSoft Visual Studio.
 MicroSoft Visual studio is free to install and can be found on the official website for microsft.
-Once microsoft visual studio is installed you can clone the repository directly to visual studio and open it.
+Once microsoft visual studio is installed you can clone the repository directly to visual studio and open it. once you have opened the file there will be a green arrow at the top of the window, once you click that the code will compile and run

 # Classes
 i have 3 classes each handling different areas of the console app